Floydlang/floyd/docs/floyd_speak.md

 ```

-# IF - THEN - ELSE -- STATEMENT
+# ABOUT IF - THEN - ELSE -- STATEMENTS

 This is a normal if-elseif-else feature, like in most languages.
 Brackets are required always.